Lihui-Chen/ArbRPN/README.md

 # ArbRPN
-This is the official implementation of 'ArbRPN: A Bidirectional Recurrent Pansharpening Network for Multispectral Images with Arbitrary Numbers of Bands', under review on IEEE Transaction on Geoscience and Remote Sensing.
+This is the official implementation of 'ArbRPN: A Bidirectional Recurrent Pansharpening Network for Multispectral Images with Arbitrary Numbers of Bands', Accepted by IEEE Transaction on Geoscience and Remote Sensing, DOI:10.1109/TGRS.2021.3131228
 # Requirements
 Python 3.6